Victor Wembanyama: Player profile

-Although analysts have noted the unprecedented nature of his game, Wembanyama has drawn comparisons to Kareem Abdul-Jabbar and Ralph Sampson.
+Although some analysts have noted the unprecedented nature of his game, others have compared Wembanyama to Wilt Chamberlain and Kareem Abdul-Jabbar.
 ESPN draft analyst Mike Schmitz compared his defensive impact to Rudy Gobert and his shooting potential to Kristaps Porziņģis, albeit with better ball-handling and passing skills.
-John Hollinger of The Athletic described his game as a combination of Sampson, Porziņģis and Dirk Nowitzki.
+John Hollinger of The Athletic described his game as a combination of Ralph Sampson, Porziņģis, and Dirk Nowitzki.
 Wembanyama models parts of his game after Kevin Durant and Giannis Antetokounmpo.